bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	**after** the validation rules so if there is an error, the original data will be shown in the form.

+.. note:: The example above uses the **md5** function to obscure a password value.
+        This is not recommended, as it is easily cracked.
+Unfortunately, the recommended **password_hash** function in PHP takes two parameters, and cannot be used with this data prepping.
+        See :doc:`password handling <../general/security>` writeup for more details.

 Re-populating the form
 ======================